Albatros Airways: History

-The airline was established and started operations on 3 November 2004.
+The airline was established in 2004 and started operations on 3 November.

-On September 1, 2006, the airline was grounded and according to local media it was advised to stop selling tickets.
+On 1 September 2006 the airline was grounded, only by a telephone call by the Albanian aviation authorities on 31 August 2006, because of unpaid airport and air traffic control fees, and, according to local media, it was advised to stop selling tickets.

-The grounding led to heavy political controversies in Albania.
-The opposition and the management accused the government of having interfered against Albatros Airways violating the free market economy.
-The office of the President of Albania was accused of having favoured Albatros Airways.
+The grounding led to heated political debates.
+The opposition and the management accused the government of having acted against the airline violating the free market economy.
+On the other side the office of the President of Albania was accused of having favoured the air carrier.

 Destinations

 These were the scheduled international destinations as of July 2006: